T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Methodology

-\subsection{The proposed unrolling network: T$^2$LR-Net}
+\subsection{The Proposed Unrolling Network: T$^2$LR-Net}

-In traditional optimization-based methods, the reconstruction result is obtained by iteratively solving \eqref{iter_alg}, where hundreds of iterations and plenty of time may be needed and the hyperparameters $\lambda, \mu, \eta$ need to be selected empirically, which is time-consuming and not robust.
-More importantly, the unitary transform $\mathscr{T}$ should be designed manually, which is very challenging and extremely difficult since the optimal transform $\mathscr{T}$ that makes the reconstruction precisely and rapidly convergent may be quite different for various applications.
+In the traditional optimization-based methods, the reconstruction result is obtained by iteratively solving \eqref{iter_alg}, and the hyperparameters $\lambda, \mu, \eta$ need to be selected empirically, which is usually time-consuming and un-robust.
+In addition, it is challenging to choose a suitable predefined unitary transform $\mathsf{T}$ in a simple formation.

-To address the abovementioned issues, we adopt the unrolling DL strategy and unroll the TTNN-based iterative optimization algorithm into a deep neural reconstruction network, which we term T$^2$LR-Net, to learn the transformed tensor low-rank prior adaptively from dynamic MR image datasets.
+To address the aforementioned issues, we adopt the deep unrolling strategy and introduce the T$^2$LR-Net.
+First, we generalize the iterative solution \eqref{iter_alg} into the following scheme:

-To enable our deep unrolling strategy, we generalize the optimization problem \eqref{iter_alg} into the following iterative scheme:

-where the vector $\bm{\tau} \geq 0 \in \mathbb{R}_+^{n_t}$ replaces the real number ${\lambda}/{\mu} \in \mathbb{R}_+$ denoting the tensor singular value threshold vector with the $i$th threshold element $\tau_{n,i}$ thresholding the $i$th frontal slice of the tensor, and $\gamma \geq 0 $ replaces $1 /\mu$ which is equivalent to $\mu > 0$.
-All the hyperparameters are followed by a subscript $n$ denoting the $n$th iteration (e.g., $\bm{\tau}_{n}$), which means that the hyperparameters vary from iteration to iteration.
-Note that the unitary transform $\mathscr{T}_n$ are different in iterations to exploit various transformed tensor low-rank prior within one network or model to enhance the reconstruction performance.
+The $\bm{\tau} \geq 0 \in \mathbb{R}_+^{n_t}$ replaces the single real number ${\lambda}/{\mu} \in \mathbb{R}_+$ with a tensor singular value threshold vector.
+The $i$-th element $\tau_{i}$ thresholds the $i$-th frontal slice of the tensor, making the thresholding more flexible.
+We replace $1/\mu$ with $\gamma$ to avoid numerical instability.
+This is because, in the Cartesian sampling cases \eqref{x_cartesian}, if the parameter $\mu$ is learned to be zero, the unsampled $k$-space position would result in $\frac{0}{0}$, which is numerically unstable.
+The hyperparameters are denoted by a subscript $n$ (e.g., $\bm{\tau}_{n}$), indicating that these hyperparameters vary from iteration to iteration.
+Note that the unitary transform $\mathsf{T}_n$ differs across iterations to leverage different transformed tensor low-rank priors to enhance reconstruction performance.